Kristina01111000/Drws_site/README.md

-11/30
-- do the googleslide for all of his videos

 12/7

 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view

-- make sure he understands quickstart, how it doesn't save lgoins, + isn't that great, thats why i never brought is up before, it exists, but its propbably better to just keep them seperate

 - Can google analytics work for patreon pages, add it if it does work